 The relationship between the city and its civic buildings was the primary interest for the project with the new courts complex building symbolically open and accessible to the public.

 The courtroom tower is therefore designed as an open frame supporting a series of shared terraces on which the courtrooms are placed.
 It has no external facade.
 In a metaphorical sense, this represents the openness and impartiality of the judicial process.
 The new towers are then linked by a series of foot bridges that enable the controlled circulation necessary for the courtroom process.

-The courtroom tower is an open frame supporting a series of shared terraces on which the courtrooms are placed: it has no external facade.
-In a metaphorical sense this represents the openness and impartiality of the judicial process.
-The outdoor terraces feature high rise gardens and are designed to allow views across the city thereby reinforcing the civic role of the building.
-The gardens will play an important role in filtering tropical sun.
-The courtrooms will be clad in ribbed terracotta which will reflect the colours of the tiled roofs in the adjacent historic Chinatown shop-houses.
+Outdoor terraces feature high rise gardens and are designed to allow views across the city thereby reinforcing the civic role of the building.
+The gardens will also play an important role in filtering tropical sun.

 |Building Type:||Civic & Institution|